jet/propulsion/DOCUMENTATION.md

 ## Context diagram

-While Equinox focuses on the **Consistent Processing** element of building an event-sourced decision processing system, offering tailored components that interact with a specific **Consistent Event Store**, Propulsion elements support the building of complementary facilities as part of an overall Application:
+While Equinox focuses on the **Consistent Processing** element of building an event-sourced decision processing system, offering components that interact with a specific **Consistent Event Store**, Propulsion provides components that support the building of complementary facilities as part of an overall Application:

 - **Ingesters**: read stuff from outside the Bounded Context of the System.
-This kind of service covers aspects such as feeding reference data into **Read Models**, ingesting changes into a consistent model via **Consistent Processing**. _These services are not acting in reaction to events emanating from the **Consistent Event Store**, as opposed to..._
+Services in this grouping cover aspects such as feeding reference data into **Read Models**, ingesting changes into a consistent model via **Consistent Processing**. _These services are not acting in reaction to events emanating from the **Consistent Event Store**, as opposed to..._
-- **Publishers**: react to events as they are arrive from the **Consistent Event Store** by filtering, rendering and producing to feeds for downstreams. _While these services may in some cases rely on synchronous queries via **Consistent Processing**, it's never transacting or driving follow-on work; which brings us to..._
+- **Publishers**: react to events as they are arrive from the **Consistent Event Store** filtering, rendering and producing to feeds for downstreams. _While these services may in some cases rely on synchronous queries via **Consistent Processing**, they do not transact against the store or drive follow-on work; which brings us to..._
 - **Reactors**: drive reactive actions triggered by either upstream feeds, or events observed in the **Consistent Event Store**. _These services handle anything beyond the duties of **Ingesters** or **Publishers**, and will often drive follow-on processing via Process Managers and/or transacting via **Consistent Processing**.
 In some cases, a reactor app's function may be to progressively compose a notification for a **Publisher** to eventually publish._

 The overall territory is laid out here in this [C4](https://c4model.com) System Context Diagram: